AnirbanChakraborty260106/MyFirstRepositoryForLearning/README.md

 # MyFirstRepositoryForLearning
-This is a sample repository where i can learn github For now on Anirban will be the owner of this file
+This is a sample repository where i can learn github From now on Anirban will be the owner of this file